critick/teststack/README.md

 $ rvm --default use 2.2.1
 ```

-If you have an old ruby/rvm, you can examplee with
+If you have an old ruby/rvm, you can example with
 ```
 $ rvm get head
 $ rvm autolibs homebrew